-Even before the last over has been bowled in the last cricket match, the rugby season is already underway.
+Even before the last over has been bowled in the previous cricket match, the rugby season is already underway.
 This may mean you are preparing for the All Black tour and the Home Internationals.
 More likely, you are getting out on a Saturday and playing club matches or representing your school or college.

 Demands of the sport

-Most people imagine the typical rugby player as a tall, burly individual with an unlimited thirst for lager and a prodigious appetite for tandoori.
+Most people imagine the typical rugby player as a tall, burly individual with an endless thirst for lager and a prodigious appetite for tandoori.
 In reality, the successful rugby player these days has to be conditioned to perform well in his position.
 Backs, for instance, will be a different size and shape from forwards.
 The fit player must have sufficient endurance to last the 80-minute match.
 He must have the speed to reach the correct position first or to out-run opposing backs.
-Power and strength are important during the scrummage, rucks and mauls.
-Forwards will need jumping ability for the lineout, while agility is important to outmanoeuvre and outwit opponents.
+Power and strength are essential during the scrummage, rucks and mauls.
+Forwards will need a jumping ability for the lineout, while agility is vital to outmanoeuvre and outwit opponents.
 All this, of course, needs to be added to a base of skills essential in any ball game, as well as tactical awareness and planned team strategy.
-At all levels, the demands on the rugby player are great, requiring a combination of thorough physical conditioning and well-drilled skills.
+At all levels, the demands on the rugby player are high, requiring a combination of thorough physical conditioning and well-drilled skills.